Mirolg/test_swag_labs/README.md

 Project under development to demonstrate my testing skills. </br>

-The project includes a test plan and tests using selenium and a robot framework.
+The project includes a test plan and tests of the website https://www.saucedemo.com using selenium and a robot framework.